Neethane Enthan Ponvasantham: Casting

 Jai Akash and debutante Dharshana, a doctor, play the lead roles in the television series.
 The series marks the television debut for Akash and Dharshana.
 Akash, who is busy shooting for films, has allotted 15 days every month for the series.

 Broadcast

 On 27 March 2020, due to COVID-19 pandemic, the series' broadcast ended.
 Months later, after permitting the serial shootings in India, from 27 July 2020, it resumed the broadcast with new episodes.

 Music

-The series' popular and romantic songs were written and composed by Vishal Chandrasekhar.
+The series' songs were written and composed by Vishal Chandrasekhar.